xso4/vndb-mirror/data/api-kana.md

 In all of the above forms, an error is returned if the site is not known in the database or if the URL format is not recognized.
-The list of supported sites and URL formats tends to change over time.
+The list of supported sites and URL formats tends to change over time, see [GET /schema](#get-schema) for the current list of supported sites.

 *Undocumented: animation*